How can we make this world a better place for all?

 To tackle the socio-political challenges, we have international politics run by nation states and democracy organised through party politics and elections.
 We have globalised markets steered by competition and profit and education programmes that prepare workers and specialists to function in any socio-technical role the big system of our society requires.
 And relying on those modern methods, it is said that the only thing we need is leaders showing commitment and political will to do what reason and science tells us to do, and entrepreneurs and consumers showing a sense of responsibility and the will to cooperate in executing the plans.
-In our personal spheres, we have the checks and overcodes that bring order in our life and that help us to realise our goals: a proper education, a partner, kids, a career, money, a house and a car.
-We have religions with gods that prescribe what to do and what not and we have religions without gods that prescribe what to do and what not, and in case we are insecure or mess up, professional life coaches and spiritual leaders are there to help us to get back on track.
+In our personal spheres, we have the checks and overcodes that bring order in our life and that help us to realise our goals: a proper education, a partner, kids, a career, money, a yearly holiday, a house and a car.
+We have religions with gods that prescribe what to do and what not and we have religions without gods that prescribe what to do and what not, and in case we are insecure or mess up, professional life coaches, therapists and spiritual leaders are there to help us to get back on track.
 And our mental deviations and disorders are now categorised and analysed down to the finest detail, and the market has medication and tailor-made therapies to cure any form of them.

 The rationality and necessity of these methods is key, it is said, because the world is complex, societal problems have no easy solutions, and the outlook on our personal paths of life is troubled by multiple uncertainties and ambiguities.
 And at the same time, we are told by political and corporate elites and self-declared spiritual gurus that we should not be naïve but simply accept that our society lives by the grace of competition and self-protection, and that altruism and spontaneous solidarity of haves with have nots are nothing but nice philosophical ideas.
-People are selfish, it is said, and will always put the individual before the common good, regardless whether they are rich or poor.
+People are selfish, it is said, and will always put the self before the other or the common good.
 Politics and markets cannot be but competitive and conflictuous power games, the theory goes, where the most popular opinion or product wins.
 And are the multiple acts of terror and aggression of the last years not the prove in themselves that security and defence are the only working remedies against the so-called unavoidable human evil?
-Also our personal lifes are said to be driven by competition and self-protection.
+Also our personal lives are said to be driven by competition and self-protection.
 The fact that the rich mate with the rich and the poor with the poor is simply a law of nature, we are told.
 And of course you are not necessarily doomed, as you can always work yourself a class up, that is: you are always free to try.
 And what about love and sex then?
 Well there is the love and sex from the movies and the videogames and there is the love and sex in ‘real life’.
 And in that real life, you better pragmatically conform to the norms and find your better half, as any alternative life form can only lead to chaos, pain and misery…

 And here is the thing.